California-Data-Collaborative/ami-connect/README.md

 ## Development

 Contributions should be reviewed and approved via a Pull Request to the `main` branch.
+Please squash commits when you merge your PR.

 This is a Python 3.12 project.
 To set up your local python environment, create a virtual environment with: